smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 2.1.
 Normal processing of a packet chain.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Two devices, A and B, participate in packet exchange.
-Each packet sent, except a packet with status "terminating", assumes a packet to be received from the opposite side of communication.
+Each packet sent, except a packet with status "terminating", assumes that there is a packet to be received from the opposite side of communication.

 If all packets sent are actually delivered to the other side of communication (that is, no packet is lost on the way), a  "ping-pong" packet exchange happens starting from a packet marked as "first" and ending with a packet marked "terminating".
 To have guaranteed delivery, if no response to non-"terminating" packet is received, the packet is resent.

-In more details, a device A sends a non-"terminating" packet P to the device B and starts waiting for a packet P' to receive from B. If no packet is received within certain time interval, A resends the packet P to B in hope the packet P will successfully go through.
+In more detail, a device A sends a non-"terminating" packet P to the device B and starts waiting for a packet P' to receive from B. If no packet is received within certain time interval, A resends the packet P to B in hope the packet P will successfully go through.
 Two main cases are, in general, possible, if A receives no packet from B in turn: (1) packet P is lost, and (2) packet P has been delivered successfully, but packet P' is lost.

 In case (1), resending packet P can lead (after one or more repetitions) to reception of P at B. In the same time, while P is not received at B, similar to what A does, B resends its last packet (a predecessor of P in chain).
 In case (2) B replies by a packet P' to packet P (and does the same to each additional packet P' received (for instance, because of case (1)).

 Thus, after sending a packet P, A can get either a reply to P, or a predecessor of P in chain.
 Details of processing of both options are considered in more details while discussing protocol states and events.

 2.1.1.
 Special case: planned turning-off the receiver.
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In some cases it may be desirable to turn of the receiver of one of devices, for instance, for power saving.
-Since with a receiver turned off a device could not be able to receive or send packets, their  chain must be organized in a way that the last received packet at the side that plans to turn of the receiver, would be "terminating" (that is such that does not assume sending a packet in turn).
+In some cases it may be desirable to turn off the receiver of one of devices, for instance, for power saving.
+Since with a receiver turned off a device could not be able to receive packets (including reply to the last packet sent to the other side of communication), chains must be organized in a way that the last received packet at the side that plans to turn off the receiver, would be "terminating" (that is such that does not assume sending a packet in turn).

 2.2.
 Motivating differences in protocol for Master and Slave side.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Scenario: Two sides, Master and Slave, start their chains in the same time (that is, send packets that are "first" in a chain).
-A problem could happen with having two chains in the same time.
+Scenario: Two sides, Master and Slave, start their chains at the same time (that is, they send packets that are "first" ones in their respective chains).
+This could lead to having two chains at the same time, which is an unusual situation for SAGDP and should be handled separately.

 Solution.
 The protocol is asymmetric for participating parties, that is, incoming packets are processed differently for Master and for Slave side.
-Particularly, if on the Slave side a "first" packet in a chain is received, current processing (if any) is terminated, and processing of a new chain starts.
+Particularly, if on the Slave side a "first" packet in a chain is received, current processing on the Slave side (if any) is terminated, and processing of a new chain starts.
 In turn, on the Master side, if a packet that is not in a chain currently processed by Master, is received, it is ignored.
 In particular, if a packet with status "first" in the chain is received from the Slave as in the discussed scenario, it will be ignored, and the "first" packet of the Master chain will eventually be resent (by timeout).
 Upon reception on the Slave side, this packet will cause start of the Master chain processing.

 2.3.
 Inconsistency in order of incoming packets within the chain.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Scenario: a packet that is not "first" in a chain received, and the ID of a packet to which it is intended to be a reply does not coincide with the ID of the last sent message.
 Problem: obvious inconsistency in data exchange.
+While this shouldn't happen if both parties adhere to the protocol, in real life it is possible due to events such as reboots, power losses, malfunctions etc.

 Solution.
 On the Slave side this causes a device reset (since no reasonable processing can be continued).
 On the master side such a packet is ignored [+++do we report it to an upper level?]

 2.4.
 Motivating "requested-resend" flag.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+TODO: is 'requested-resend' the same as 'Resent-Packet' below?

-Scenario: Side A sent an "intermediate" packet in a chain to side B, but B has not received it; both sides are waiting for a packet: side A waits for a reply to the packet sent, and size B waits for a reply to a previous packet in the chain.
+Scenario: Side A has sent an "intermediate" packet in a chain to side B, but B has not received it; both sides are waiting for a packet: side A waits for a reply to the packet sent, and size B waits for a reply to a previous packet in the chain.
 Both sides can re-send respective packets by timeout.
 A problem could appear, if both sides would send packets by timeout in the same time as this will cause duplicated sending of all remaining packets in the chain.

 (Virtual) **Example 1**: